bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * Lee's Trilogy on Manifolds.
 * "Algebra, Vols 1 and 2" by Knapp.
 * "Basic Algebraic Geometry, Vols 1 and 2" by Shafarevich.
+* "Algebraic Geometry, Vols 1 and 2" by Gortz, Wedhorn.